z1haze/sfcc_dev_console/README.md

 Installation
 ---

-1. Install/upload Cartridge
+1. Create a new cartridge folder in your codebase called `sfcc_dev_console`.
+(If you already have a previous version of this cartridge installed, it would be best to delete your existing `sfcc_dev_console` directory and start over).
+2. Copy the `cartridge` folder from this repo into your `sfcc_dev_console` directory and upload the cartridge to your instance.
-2. Add `sfcc_dev_console` to Business Manager Storefront `Cartridges` Path
+3. Add `sfcc_dev_console` to Business Manager Storefront `Cartridges` Path
 3. Once installed, you can access the Dev Console on your sandbox at `/on/demandware.store/YOUR_SITE_ID/default/Console-Show` ( change `YOUR_SITE_ID` to your Site ID, e.g. `Sites-Site` ).

 Business Manager